astropy/astropy/docs/timeseries/analysis.rst

 Examples
 --------

 ..
-EXAMPLE START: Stacking Time Series Vertically Using table.vstack
+EXAMPLE START: Stacking Time Series Row-Wise Using table.vstack

 Time series can be stacked "vertically" or row-wise using the :func:`~astropy.table.vstack` function (although note that sampled time